Dateline Diamonds

 Sunday 3rd April 1966 – Dateline Diamonds goes on general release

 Dateline Diamonds was mainly conceived by music publisher, Harold Shampan, as a publicity vehicle for up-and-coming talent.
-The plot revolves around smuggling diamonds between Holland and the UK, via the mv Galaxy, concealed inside band demo tape boxes – unbeknown to the Radio London management, of course.
+The plot revolves around smuggling diamonds concealed inside band demo tape boxes, between Holland and the UK, via the mv Galaxy – unbeknown to the Radio London management, of course.
 The film deserves an Oscar for containing the longest safe-robbery sequence in the history of film-making.

 The story apparently caused some suspicion amongst genuine customs officers, perhaps wondering where such a notion might have originated, and concluding that there is no smoke without fire!
 There are reports of increased customs vigilance over offshore personnel, following the release of Dateline Diamonds, and of DJs having their tubes of toothpaste squeezed out during inspections.

-(Click on the photo to buy the DVD.
-Click here to buy the VHS.)
+(Click on the photo to buy the DVD.)

-Well, the film title's nearly right.
+Well, they nearly got the film title right.
 The 'friend' was clearly not

 considered sufficiently important for the photographer to take the trouble